teamhacksmiths/contribution-guide/README.md

 * [ES6 Features](http://es6-features.org/)
 * [ES6 And Beyond](https://github.com/getify/You-Dont-Know-JS/tree/master/es6%20%26%20beyond) from the YDKJS Series by Kyle Simpson.

+### Pre Commit Hooks
+We will implement pre commit hooks that will test the code against the eslint and commit style guides.
+This means that code that does not pass will not be permitted into the repository.

 #### HTML 5 Guidelines
 * [HTML 5 Best Practices](https://github.com/teamhacksmiths/project-resources/blob/master/HTML5-GUIDELINES.md)